"First you take a drink, then the drink takes a drink, then the drink takes you."

 Healing Addiction

-Addiction is the Addict shadow trying to numb pain and fill emptiness through external means.
-The Mature Lover heals addiction not through willpower, but by addressing the pain and disconnection that drive compulsion.
-Freedom from addiction is living free from compulsion, free to choose, free to be present to life.
+Addiction is the Addict shadow trying to numb pain and fill emptiness from the outside.
+The Mature Lover heals addiction not by white-knuckling his way through, but by going after the pain and disconnection that keep the compulsion alive.
+Freedom from addiction means he can choose.
+He can be present to his life instead of running from it.

 The Addict is controlled by his compulsions.
 He uses substances, behaviors, or experiences to escape pain instead of feeling it.
 The Hermit isolates, which feeds addiction by cutting off the connection that heals.
 The Mature Lover faces his pain and builds connections that make addiction unnecessary.